DiFaReli++: Diffusion Face Relighting with Consistent Cast Shadows: Approach

 \section{Approach}

-Given an input face image, we seek to relight this image under a target lighting condition, described by spherical harmonic coefficients and an additional scalar representing the ``degree'' of visible cast shadows.
-To explain our method, we first cover relevant background on DDIM \cite{song2021denoising} and a key finding from DiffAE \cite{preechakul2022diffusion} that shows how a conditional DDIM can perform attribute manipulation on real images by acting as both a decoder and a ``stochastic'' encoder.
+Given an input face image, we aim to relight it under a target lighting condition, described by SH coefficients and a representation of cast shadows.
+In DiFaReli++, we represent cast shadows with a shadow map capturing both intensity and shape, unlike DiFaReli, which uses only a scalar for intensity.

+To explain our method, we first cover the relevant background on DDIM \cite{song2021denoising} and a key finding from DiffAE \cite{preechakul2022diffusion} in Section \ref{sec:conddiff}, which demonstrates how a conditional DDIM can perform attribute manipulation on real images by functioning as both a decoder and a `stochastic' encoder.
+In Sections \ref{sec:method_overview} to \ref{sec:relighting}, we review the core concepts of DiFaReli, including its conditioning technique, as well as the details of its training and relighting processes.
+Finally, in Section \ref{sec:difareli++}, we introduce DiFaReli++, an extension of DiFaReli that incorporates shadow map conditioning, non-facial part relighting, and a single-shot relighting framework.